 Click Here for tab for Crosscut Saw by Albert King

-Also known as ‘crosscut saw blues’, this is what some describe as a ‘dirty blues’ song, which means it uses some very tasteful dissonance and atonal note choice on purpose to give it that raw and unfiltered feel.
-The track was originally released by Tommy McClennan but it was the Albert King rendition that made it so popular and a staple of the blues during that time.
+Also known as Crosscut Saw Blues, this is what some describe as a ‘dirty blues’ song, which means it uses some very tasteful dissonance and atonal note choice on purpose to give it that raw and unfiltered feel.
+The track was originally released by Tommy McClennan but it was the Albert King rendition that made it so popular and a blues staple of that time.

-As mentioned this is a fantastic opportunity to get to grips with intentionally hitting jarring or unexpected notes.
-Purposely choosing not to head to the ‘right’ note, or to include harmony that’s not in key is a very powerful tool to have when you wish to express a complicated feeling that doesn’t fit in the box of simple minor pentatonic playing.
+As mentioned, this is a fantastic opportunity to get accustomed to intentionally hitting jarring or unexpected notes.
+Purposely choosing not the ‘right’ note, or to include harmony that’s not in key, is a very powerful tool when you wish to express a complicated feeling that doesn’t fit in the box of simple minor pentatonic playing.

-A nice change of pace from the more soulful and somber blues, this one is an uptempo and lively piece that is justly just vocals and guitar with no drum accompaniment aside from John Lee’s footsteps keeping the tempo.
-Recorded way back in 1948 and released as a single, many prominent blues musicians have cited this song as the reason why they decided to begin playing the guitar.
+A nice change of pace from the more soulful and somber blues, this is an uptempo and lively piece that is mostly just vocals and guitar with no drum accompaniment, aside from John Lee’s footsteps keeping the tempo.
+Recorded way back in 1948 and released as a single, many prominent blues musicians have cited this song as the reason why they decided to play the guitar.

 The Sky Is Crying by Elmore James

 Click Here for tab for The Sky Is Crying by Elmore James